jrochkind/attr_json/README.md

 investigate: Check out `to_sql` on any query to see what jsonb SQL it generates, and explore if you have the indexes you need.

+<a name="nested"></a>
-## Nested/Structured/Compound data
+## Nested models -- Structured/compound data

-`AttrJson::Model` lets you make ActiveModel objects that always represent something that can be serialized to a json hash, and they can be used as types for your top-level AttrJson::Record.
+The `AttrJson::Model` mix-in lets you make ActiveModel::Model objects that can be round-trip serialized to a json hash, and they can be used as types for your top-level AttrJson::Record.
+`AttrJson::Model`s can contain other AJ::Models, singly or as arrays, nested as many levels as you like.

 That is, you can serialize complex object-oriented graphs of models into a single jsonb column, and get them back as they went in.